 Every time you visit Zoo Boise, you are helping to restore and protect the Boise Foothills.

 Zoo Boise’s ground-breaking conservation fee (charged with admission) and costs for additional activities have become a national model for providing funding for conservation efforts.
 This model has played a key role in “changing the zoo” from a place to simply learn about animals to a tool for saving them.
-Since 2007, Zoo Boise’s conservation fund has contributed $3 million to protect animals in Idaho and all around the world.
+Since 2007, Zoo Boise’s conservation fund has contributed more than $3 million to protect animals in Idaho and all around the world.